Small group minibus tours from Reykjavik.

 Search for tours & tour packages all over Iceland

-Extreme Iceland offers all sorts of Iceland tours and travel packages with varied duration, where we have bundled together some of our most popular tours.
-Overnight and multi-day tours have accommodation included.
+Extreme Iceland offers tours and travel packages with varied duration, where we have bundled together some of our most popular tours and activities.
+The packages depart from Reykjavik, and do not include accommodation.
+Save up to 15% on popular tours by booking our tour bundles.

 If you’re looking for an unforgettable travel experience, visiting Iceland is highly recommended!
 The panoramic views are legendary, regardless of the season.
 No wonder Iceland is one of the world’s most popular travel destinations today.